NREL/SolTrace/app/deploy/api/examples/parabolic-trough-tracking-timeseries/README.md

 - Pandas DataFrame containing timeseries data of trough tilt angle for each location along the trough.

-The example uses `demo_field_data.p`, in which 'R4' denotes Row 4 of NSO's array and 'SO' and 'DO' are two locations at either end of the solar collector assembly.
+The example uses `example_field_data.csv`, in which 'R4' denotes Row 4 of NSO's array and 'SO' and 'DO' are two locations at either end of the solar collector assembly.
   | Index | R4_SO_Tilt | R4_DO_Tilt |
   | ------------- | ------------- | ------------- |
   | 2023-01-15 16:00:00  | 75.975028 | 76.043902